ishikaalunawat/NeuGrasp-Net/README.md

 ### 4. Save occupancy data

-Sampling occupancy data on the fly can be very slow and block the training, so I sample and store the occupancy data in files beforehand:
+Sampling occupancy data on the fly can be very slow and block the training, so run the following to store the occupancy data in files beforehand:

 ```bash
 python scripts/save_occ_data_parallel.py /path/to/raw/data 100000 2 --num-proc 40